-Over the last few months, we’ve gathered a precious little list of the strangest queries and search terms that brought Internet users to our Kafkadesk website.
+Over the last few months, we’ve gathered a precious little list of the strangest queries and search terms about Central Europe that brought Internet users to our Kafkadesk website.

 We’ve decided to share some of them with you: despite everything, they illustrate some people’s (more-or-less fundamental, granted) inquiries about Central Europe, its countries, its culture and its inhabitants – and we also hate leaving questions, as mind-boggling as some of them may sound, unanswered.

 Note: all those search terms and questions are authentic.
 We only took the liberty to correct a few typos and misspellings.

 This one is quite a head-scratcher.
 Although we’re quite at a loss to explain how the smart nations actually handle their own staggering level of intelligence, what we do know is that indeed, the Czech Republic, Poland and Hungary are ranked as some of the smartest countries in the world.
 Next time you’re out with your Czech, Hungarian or Polish friends, we advise you ask them how they do it: who knows, they might let you in on their secret…

 Well, that’s a pretty broad question, and hard to answer in a few lines.
 But we did gather a set of areas where Hungarians top the charts, for better or worse: they’re incredibly successful Olympic athletes who often use social media but sadly suffer from one of the highest rates of depression in Europe.
 They’re also very smart but pessimistic about growing old, great at crafting hot spicy sauces and producing freakishly long sausages but not the healthiest nation on earth nor very good at recycling stuff either.
 They’re also pretty impressive at breaking weird Guinness World Records.
 Hope this helps.